You need to sign in or sign up before continuing.

 Pip and Ravi, the main characters, felt likable and realistic, navigating their roles with authenticity.
 Despite the author being white, the representation of People of Color in the book was well done.
 I'm eager to delve into the next book in the series, anticipating what's next for Pippa's investigative journey.

-Moderate: Adult/minor relationship, Animal death, Body shaming, Bullying, Child abuse, Confinement, Death, Drug abuse, Drug use, Emotional abuse, Pedophilia, Violence, Kidnapping, Grief, and Murder
+Moderate: Adult/minor relationship, Animal death, Body shaming, Bullying, Child abuse, Confinement, Death, Drug abuse, Drug use, Emotional abuse, Pedophilia, Violence, Kidnapping, Grief, Murder

-Minor: Adult/minor relationship, Rape, Sexual assault, and Suicide
+Minor: Adult/minor relationship, Rape, Sexual assault, Suicide